helixbass/eslint-plugin-coffee/README.md

 **The version range of ESLint currently supported by this plugin is `>=6.0.0`.**

-## Supported versions of eslint-plugin-react, eslint-plugin-import, eslint-plugin-react-native
+## Supported versions of eslint-plugin-react, eslint-plugin-import, eslint-plugin-react-native, eslint-plugin-jsx-a11y

 **The version range of `eslint-plugin-react` currently supported by this plugin is `>=7.17.0`.**

 **The version range of `eslint-plugin-import` currently supported by this plugin is `>=2.19.0`.**

 **The version range of `eslint-plugin-react-native` currently supported by this plugin is `>=3.8.0`.**

+**The version range of `eslint-plugin-jsx-a11y` currently supported by this plugin is `>=6.2.3`.**

 ## Migrating from CoffeeLint